Home

 Another option for care at home

-Resthaven North East/Inner West Community Services commenced provision of ‘Extended Aged Care at Home’ packages in the northern and western metropolitan regions.
-These packages were designed to meet very high needs for nursing care and support, giving older people who would otherwise require high level residential care an option to live in the community.
+Resthaven North East/Inner West Community Services commenced provision of specialised home care packages, designed to meet very high needs for nursing care and support.
+These packages gave frail older people, who would otherwise require high level residential care, an option to continue living in the community.

 2006